netj/3x/docs/tutorial/README.md

 Some people may prefer using a serious programming language, such as C, C++, or Java to write an efficient implementation.
 Others may use simpler scripting languages, such as Python, Ruby, or Perl for a quick evaluation.
 But in the end, there will always be an executable file, or a command and a list of arguments to start our program regardless of the programming language of choice.
-This is the only thing 3X needs to know about the program for our experiment, and we will see where this information should be placed after we create an *experiment repository* in the following step.
+This is the only thing <span class="sans-serif">3X</span> needs to know about the program for our experiment, and we will see where this information should be placed after we create an *experiment repository* in the following step.

 To keep this tutorial simple, let's assume we already wrote Python code for experimenting with sorting algorithms as in the following two files: